 - In 6teen, Caitlin often dumps guys over minor flaws.
 However, she is rather hypocritical about this as she fears that she will be dumped for her own minor flaws.

-- A non-romantic example with King of the Hill, when Hank suddenly loses faith in then-presidential-candidate George W. Bush after finding out that he has a weak handshake.
+- A non-romantic example when Hank suddenly loses faith in then-presidential-candidate George W. Bush after finding out that he has a weak handshake.
 Even his friends realize how dumb it is.